Rakhine Pa Zoke

 Rakhine fish-paste salad — raw long beans, cucumber, and bitter gourd dressed with funky shrimp paste, chili oil, and crispy fried garlic, the Sittwe market starter.

-Pa zoke (literally 'snake-fish slap' in Rakhine — the dish slaps you awake) is the Rakhine-coast equivalent of laphet thoke for the Bamar — a raw-vegetable salad held together by intensely fermented shrimp paste.
+Pa zoke is the Rakhine-coast equivalent of laphet thoke for the Bamar — a raw-vegetable salad held together by intensely fermented shrimp paste.
 Found at every Sittwe (Rakhine capital) market lunch stall, eaten as an opener or alongside rice.
 The dish requires balance: too much shrimp paste and it's overwhelming, too little and it's just chopped vegetables.
 The Rakhine love of bitter gourd and the use of palm sugar to round the heat are signature.

 A forkful of pa zoke: crisp raw vegetables coated in pungent shrimp-paste dressing, the lime cutting sharply, palm sugar rounding the chili, crispy fried garlic shattering on top with peanuts.
 The first bite hits the back of the throat with fish-funk; by the third you're hooked.
 Eat with rice to absorb the dressing.

 Ngapi seinsa (Rakhine-style shrimp paste) is significantly fermented further than Bamar ngapi — the proteolysis releases free glutamate that makes the raw vegetables taste 'cooked' by the dressing alone.
-The salt-and-rinse step on bitter gourd activates cucurbitacin to make it less bitter but more savory.
+The salt-and-rinse step on bitter gourd draws out moisture along with some of the water-soluble bitter compounds, reducing bitterness while making the savory notes more prominent.
 Crispy fried garlic provides Maillard-roasted notes that contrast the raw-cool vegetables.

 Variations